Wood Mackenzie buys consultancy Roskill to expand energy transition offering

 “Combining Roskill’s capabilities with Wood Mackenzie reinforces our ability to provide comprehensive, integrated analysis across the energy, and metals and mining value chain,” said Neal Anderson, Wood Mackenzie’s president.

-Edinburgh-based Wood Mackenzie, owned by Verisk Analytics (VRSK.O), specialises in commercial intelligence for the natural resources sector.
+Edinburgh-based Wood Mackenzie, owned by Verisk Analytics, specialises in commercial intelligence for the natural resources sector.

 Roskill, which describes itself as a “leader in critical materials supply chain intelligence”, was founded in 1930 and is headquartered in London.